ikskuh/kristall/README.md

     - [ ] Import/export PEM certificates and keys
     - [ ] Add a "scope" option to certificates so users can restrict the scope where the certificate is valid
 - [ ] Allow configurable timeouts
-	- [ ] Implement server timeouts
 	- [ ] Add configuration option for connect/transfer timeouts
-- [ ] Fix: Mime Parser according to https://tools.ietf.org/html/rfc2045#section-5.1
-  - [ ] Mime is separated by semicolon from parameters

 ### 0.4 - The colorful release
 - [ ] Implement dual-colored icon theme
 - [ ] Improve UX
   - [ ] Provide text search function
   - [ ] auto-highlighting/following outline
-  - [ ] Add maximum text widht option
+  - [ ] Add maximum text width option
+  - [ ] Remember scroll position for navigating back
 - [ ] Improved favourites
   - [ ] Allow custom favourite title (not the URL itself)
   - [ ] Allow grouping favourites into a single-hierarchy folder structure